 On 11 March 2020 officials of the State Bank of India made an announcement that the State Bank of India SBI has decided to waive the maintenance of Average Monthly Balance (AMB) for all Savings Bank Accounts.
 State Bank of India (SBI), the country’s largest lender, recently provided this gift to its customers by declaring that all types of savings accounts will no longer be required to maintain a monthly average amount.
-SBI declared a few months ago that customers with savings accounts must maintain a sufficient monthly average amount in their accounts.
 In addition, SBI has established various monthly average balances (MAB) for accounts affiliated with different bank branches and will levy a penalty for non-compliance.
-In this article, we will provide you with details about the SBI Minimum Balance 2021.
+In this article, we will provide you with details about the SBI Minimum Balance 2022.

 However, as of March 11, 2020, all 44.51 crores of savings bank account holders would be able to use the zero balance facility on their accounts.
 Aside from that, account holders are no longer responsible for any SMS charges that were previously assessed on a quarterly basis.

 What is the Current Rate of Interest on All Savings Bank Accounts?